tiff413/EV-Technology-2019/Battery Usage Exploration/README.md

 For these graphs, the start and end times of trips have been removed as I found that the start time often automatically chosen way before a trip is actually underway.
 Similarly for end times, they are often recorded much after a trip has finished.

+Observe the point at which drivers decide to charge their cars.
+Car 6 often uses the battery until it us below 40% and eventually so does car 8.
+Many drivers feel the need to charge once battery drops below 60%.
+If drivers learn to use their battery to the fullest before charging, they can get in more miles with less charging stops.
+This demonstrates the importance of driver education.

 ![Graph4](./images/slide8_car6.png)

 ![Graph5](./images/slide9_car8.png)